liracinai/dstack/docs/docs/guides/plugins.md

 </div>

-On the next server restart, you should see a log message indicating that the plugin is loaded.
+Upon the next server restart, you should see a log message indicating that the plugin has been loaded.​

 ## Create plugins